Hosting and SEO – How Hosting Provider Can Influence Your SERPs

 If your hosting provider is also your domain provider it’s important to use a second-level domain appropriate to who you are targeting for example if you are in the UK a .co.uk address is preferable whilst if you are in Canada its .ca, this will impact your conversion rate and it will also help Google understand where best to rank your website.

 Web Hosting SEO can also create problems. many poor service hosting providers come with a lot of technical issues.
 There have been some technical issues that I’ve experienced personally with a previous hosting provider that related to social media sharing issues.
 Meaning that the hosting provider will not allow sharing cards to be amended so that you can have your own specified title, description, and image if you have similar problems ask your hosting provider to fix the problems or switch providers.
-The features provided should be one of the first elements an individual should consider when looking at a hosting and SEO.
+The features provided should be one of the first elements an individual should consider when looking at a hosting and SEO website builder.

 Page speed, hosting and SEO go hand-in-hand, a slow website will turn users away from visiting your website, it will increase your bounce rate thus impacting your rankings and it has also been confirmed by Google as a ranking factor.